Audition Songs for Annie – By Character

-If you’re looking for audition songs for Annie, it’s best to choose an energetic, upbeat song from classic musical theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for Annie, it’s fitting to choose an upbeat song from classic musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because Annie premiered in 1976, most of the audition songs below are drawn from musicals between the 1960s and 1990s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.